Rhexe/Rhexe/README.md

 - 👋 Hi, I’m @Rhexe
 - 👀 I’m a lua programmer
 - 🌱 I’m currently learning cpp and lua
-- 💞️ my best friend is MT
+- 💞️ my best friend is (no one)   know that I'm alone
 - 📫 you can call me on: roham1387.323@gmail.com

 <!---